 The word 'right', shorn of the current overgrowth of legal and normative meanings evokes the drama of the struggle against an indifferent, often inhospitable or even hostile environment.
 The farmer has to clear his land of rocks, bushes, and weeds; he has to control the flow of water over it and protect it against pests and animal and human predators.
 Building a dwelling and making tools require the art of transforming raw materials to make them suitable for various uses.
 The herdsman has to master the art of controlling his herd and also of protecting it against predators and thieves.
 A rider has to master the art of controlling his mount, as a driver must learn to be in control of his car or train and a pilot of his aeroplane or boat.
 Parents have to control the behaviour of their children while these have not yet reached the age at which they may be supposed to have sufficient self-control.
 Clearly, the action of regere often connotes the production, creation, improvement or growth of things.
 That is why regere is often associated with having authority (Latin 'auctoritas', the quality of being an auctor or author).
 'Auctoritas' derives from the verb 'augere', which means to grow [something], and also to improve, augment, produce, make, create, or found.
 However, not all instances of regere are as benign as the foregoing examples suggest.
 Tyrants, dictators and rulers have to keep their victims or subjects in check just as slaveholders must control their slaves.
 Their fashion of regere does not connote the production, creation, improvement or growth of things.
-Nevertheless, smart rulers of men are always keen to propagate the idea that if it were not for their rule their subjects a link with the first age, is a symbol of tradition and justice: the one who knows and safeguards the original order of things.
-Eventually, however, the concepts of king and rex fused.
+Nevertheless, smart rulers of men are always keen to propagate the idea that if it were not for their rule their subjects would be in far worse condition.
+In that way they are staking a claim to rule by authority rather than mere force or cunning.

+of king and rex fused.
 Under the influence of chiliastic or millenarian expectations, the accession to the throne of a king came to be seen as the beginning of a new and glorious age (the millennium).
 Thenceforth, the king became a symbol of radical change, a maker of a new, hitherto unknown order of things, establishing a new rule.
 In short, the king became a ruler: a legislator rather than a mere judge, a governor or manager rather than a mere caretaker.
 The idea survives in modern politics in the electoral rhetoric of 'change' and newness: New Deal, New Frontier, New World Order, and the like.